 The Summit Awards

 The Summit Awards will honor those individuals from Akron and Summit County whose inspirational accomplishments touched the nation and the world.
-The honorary chair of the event is Dr. W. Gerald Austen, a renowned heart surgeon who is widely considered one of the foremost heart specialists in the world.
-The awards ceremony will take place at Greystone Hall on October 8.
+The honorary chair of the event is Dr. W. Gerald Austen.

 The 2011 Recipients are as follows:

-Shirley Fry Irvin - Sports: In the 1950’s, she was the #1 womens tennis player in the world and one of only sixteen to win all five major Opens.
+Shirley Fry Irvin - In the 1950’s, she was the #1 womens tennis player in the world and one of only twelve to win all five major Opens.
 Her father owned a shop on Exchange St. where he strung tennis rackets.

-James Stewart Polshek - Arts: Architect Polshek is known for designing the National Inventors Hall of Fame and the Newseum, a news museum in Washington, D.C.
+James Polshek - As an architect, Polshek is well known for designing the John S. Knight Center.
+National Inventors Hall of Fame, Clinton Presidential Center and most recently the Newseum, news museum in Washington, D.C.
 He grew up in Akron and was inspired from local influences.

-John S. and James L. Knight - Philanthropy: Founders of the Knight-Ridder newspapers and the John S. and James L. Knight Foundation, the brothers are being recognized for their philanthropic efforts on a national scale.
+John S. and James L. Knight - The Knight brothers are being honored for their philanthropic efforts on a national scale.
 (Deceased)

-Lewis Miller - Industrialism: A local inventor, Miller had a number of patents and businesses but he’s most well known as the father-in-law of Thomas Edison.
-Miller founded the Chautauqua Institution in New York and the Akron Sunday School plan.
-(Deceased)
+Lewis Miller - this local inventor had a number of patents and businesses but he’s most well known as the father-in-law of Thomas Edison.
+Miller founded the Chautauqua Institution and the Akron Sunday School plan.